 Part of the TMDL development process is to identify potential source categories.
 Sources are broadly classified as either point or non-point sources.
 A point source is defined as a discernable, confined, and discrete conveyance from which pollutants are or may be discharged to surface waters.
 Non-point sources are diffuse, and generally, but not always, involve accumulation of fecal coliform bacteria on land surfaces that wash off as a result of storm events.
 (GA DNR June 2002b).
 Fort Benning has two permitted point sources (wastewater treatment plants) that discharge to the Chattahoochee River, as well as a general storm water permit.
-Combined point and non-point source fecal coliform releases originating from sources located upstream from the Installation are also contributors for fecal coliform in the Fort Benning section of the Chattahoochee River.
+Combined point and non-point source fecal coliform releases originating from sources located upstream from the Installation are also contributors for fecal coliform in the Fort Benning section of the Chattahoochee River; however, none of these releases have occurred near the site of the three alternatives.
 The waste load allocation (WLA) is established by the GA DNR and is used to determine the "maximum allowable" levels of fecal coliform that may be discharged into the stream or river.
 As long as Fort Benning maintains its discharges below the WLA, it is not required to reduce its discharge into the Chattahoochee River and is in compliance with the TDML program (GA DNR, 2002b).

 Management practices recommended by GA DNR, and followed by Fort Benning, to reduce and/or maintain point and non-point fecal coliform source loads include; compliance with NPDES permit limits and requirements, adoption of Natural Resource Conservation Service Conservation Practices, and application of Best Management Practices (BMPs) appropriate to agricultural or urban land uses.
-Impaired streams in the vicinity of the three alternatives are Pine